-The 1200cc Speed Twin is a modern classic custom roadster that introduces next generation dynamic capability with class-leading handling and performance in a beautifully modern custom style.
+The 1200cc Triumph Speed Twin is a modern classic custom roadster that handles well, has oodles of mid-range power and torque, and has a beautiful modern classic style.

 Manual for the Triumph Speed Twin

-The above maintenance schedule comes directly from the user’s manual for the Triumph Speed Twin, which is available on the Triumph website.
+The above maintenance schedule comes directly from the user’s manual for the Triumph Speed Twin (2020), which is available on the Triumph website.